 - a.
 Restitution (which may include repayment to the Client Security Fund of the State Bar of any payments made by reason of Respondent's Professional Misconduct); and - b.
-Payment of Reasonable Attorneys' Fees and all direct expenses associated with the proceedings.

-\underline{Z} U. "Serious Crime" means barratry; any felony involving moral turpitude; any misdemeanor involving theft, embezzlement, or fraudulent or reckless misappropriation of money or other property; or any attempt, conspiracy, or solicitation of another to commit any of the foregoing crimes.

-\underline{AAV} .
-"State Bar" means the State Bar of Texas.

-BB.
-"Summary Disposition Panel" means a panel of the Committee that determines whether a Complaint should proceed or should be dismissed based upon the absence of evidence to support a finding of Just Cause after a reasonable investigation by the Chief Disciplinary Counsel of the allegations in the Grievance.
+Payment of Reasonable Attorneys' Fees and all direct expenses associated with the proceedings. - GG.
+"Serious Crime" means barratry; any felony involving moral turpitude; any misdemeanor involving theft, embezzlement, or fraudulent or reckless misappropriation of money or other property; or any attempt, conspiracy, or solicitation of another to commit any of the foregoing crimes. - HH.
+"State Bar" means the State Bar of Texas. - II.
+"Summary Disposition Panel" means a panel of the Committee that determines whether a Complaint should proceed or should be dismissed based upon the absence of evidence to support a finding of Just Cause after a reasonable investigation by the Chief Disciplinary Counsel of the allegations in the Grievance. - JJ.
+"Wrongfully Imprisoned Person" has the meaning assigned by Section 501.101, Government Code.

-PART II

-The District Grievance Committees
+PART II.
+THE DISTRICT GRIEVANCE COMMITTEES

-2.01 Disciplinary Districts and Grievance Committee Subdistricts: The State of Texas is geographically divided into disciplinary districts that are coextensive with the districts of elected Directors of the State Bar.
+2.01.
+Disciplinary Districts and Grievance Committee Subdistricts: The State of Texas is geographically divided into disciplinary districts that are coextensive with the districts of elected Directors of the State Bar.
 One or more Committee subdistricts shall be delineated by the Board within each such District.
 From time to time, if the Commission deems it useful for the efficient operation of the disciplinary system, it shall recommend to the Board that a redelineation be made of one or more subdistricts within a District.
 All Committees within a single disciplinary district have concurrent authority within the District but once a matter has been assigned to a Committee, that Committee has dominant jurisdiction, absent a transfer.